weberbas/Santiago-data-analysis/README.md

 * p3.7 --> RR and uncertainties - Standard deviation of recovery potentials against the recovery potentials coloured by system template

 ## Usage:
+### Input data
 First of all, you need the required _Santiago_ outputs.
 These are two csv files and two json files:
 * (runName)_allSys_R-Export.csv
 * (runName)_selectedSys_R-Export.cs
 * (runName)_TAS_R-Export.json
 * (runName)_TAS_Components_R-Export.json
 How to define the runName and to export these files is explained in the best practice runfile in the [Santiago Wiki](https://github.com/santiago-sanitation-systems/Santiago.jl/wiki).

+### Scripts
-Ideally you have the following folder structure somewhere on your computer:
+Then, you need to have all the scripts and path on your computer set correctely.
+We have defined the script, that they should work without mayor changes if you have the following folder structure somewhere on your computer:
 * __santiago-sanitation-systems__ (_this folder you create yourself somewhere_)
  * Santiago-data-analysis (this is the folder you downloaded from github)
    * Santiago-Data-Helpers.R